Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 ## Limitations
 * The dataset contains an imbalance of pneumonia and normal CXR images
-* The CXR image dataset only contains CXRs from paediatrics (aged 1 to 5), consequently, the model cannot generalise to detection of pneumonia in adult CXRs
+* The CXR image dataset only contains CXRs from paediatrics (aged 1 to 5), consequently, the model cannot generalise to the detection of pneumonia in adult CXRs

 ## Major Issue 1: Imbalanced Dataset
 One of the major issues in training the model is the imbalanced training dataset.
 The pneumonia CXRs outnumbered the normal CXRs by threefold.
 Class weighting was used to